 While amortization is the total amount of years you are set to pay off your mortgage balance, you must renegotiate characteristics every few years.
 The re-negotiation is a mortgage term that typically lasts for five years.
 This means throughout a 25 year amortized mortgage, you will have five terms and four re-negotiations.
 However, you may also change your term to your liking.

 For example, you can have a ten-year term that locks in your fixed rate for a decade.
 Additionally, you can have a three-year term meaning you'll have to renegotiate more frequently.
-A three-year term could be beneficial if you expect your financial situation to improve soon.
+A three-year term could be beneficial if you expect your financial situation to improve soon and can renew or refinance into a lower rate.

 Mortgages in Canada can be fixed or variable.
 This is a source of confusion for many first-time home buyers in Canada.
 Here's a quick explanation: